Living on the Right Frequency

 4.7 Conclusion

-Thirdly, functioning as a soul is Service (Occult creation).
-The aim is to teach the pupil to take part in the future.
+Service (Occult creation) is working as a soul.
+The aim is to teach the disciples to engage in the future.
 Service is the method of occult creation.
 It is a new teaching subject within occultism introduced in a general reader’s work.
-This subject has always been taught as part of occultism.
-But only to initiates, who are bound by an oath of silence.
+This subject has always been taught as part of occultism, but only to initiates who are bound by an oath of silence.
+However, in the last two millenniums, teachers of the occult sciences have prioritized making us aware of the soul’s aspect: love/wisdom.
+The World Teacher, through his disciple Jesu of Nazareth, introduced mankind to this aspect two thousand years ago.

-With the entry of the seventh ray and the Age of Aquarius, the World Teacher has attached great importance to making known the Will aspect of the soul and its use.
-The publication of the method of occult creation in a work intended for the general reader is a step in this direction.
+With the entry of the seventh ray and the Age of Aquarius, the World Teacher has placed significant emphasis on clarifying the Will aspect of the soul and its application.
+Publishing the method of occult creation in a work aimed at the general reader is a step in this direction.
+Through this innovation, we can hope that God’s plan will become clearer and that more disciples will consciously participate.
+This means we can expect that the aim and will of all disciples will be more clearly defined and that the “precipitation” from God’s mind will be condensed.

 References